meritum0/Studies/README.md

 ## University of Warsaw

-## Faculty of Mathematics, Computer Science, and Mechanics
+## Faculty of Mathematics, Computer Science and Mechanics

 ## Course: Computer Science